javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 Main DOM node properties are:

 `nodeType`
 : We can use it to see if a node is a text or an element node.
-It has a numeric value: `1` -- for elements,`3` -- for text nodes, and few other for other node types.
+It has a numeric value: `1` for elements,`3` for text nodes, and a few others for other node types.
 Read-only.

 `nodeName/tagName`
 : For elements, tag name (uppercased unless XML-mode).
 For non-element nodes `nodeName` describes what it is.
 Read-only.